-A recorded DS 169 Child Abuse Mandatory Reporter Training is available online here.
+A recorded training for DS 169 Child Abuse Mandatory Reporter Training is available online here.

 Children in Iowa deserve the greatest possible protection from abuse.
 The Department of Human Services strives to achieve this through encouraging reports when abuse is suspected, prompt assessment of these reports, and working with families to assist in providing a safe and stable home environment.
 Mandatory reporters are essential partners in protecting children from abuse.
 As professionals who have frequent contact with children, mandatory reporters are trained to identify the signs that a child may have suffered abuse or neglect.

 It’s everyone’s responsibility to report suspected child abuse.
 However the law, Iowa Code section 232.69, defines some professionals as mandatory reporters.